docsforadobe/after-effects-scripting-guide/docs/viewer.rst

 The state of the Fast Previews menuThis is a read/write attribute using an enumerated value:

 .. warning::
-	If you try to get or set the attribute’s value in the Layer or Footage panel, you’ll get an error message.
+	If you try to get or set the attribute's value in the Layer or Footage panel, you'll get an error message.

 .. note::
 	The Draft preview mode is only available in ray-traced 3D compositions.
-If you try to use it in a Classic 3D composition, you’ll get an error: “Cannot set Draft fast preview mode in a Classic 3D composition.”
+If you try to use it in a Classic 3D composition, you'll get an error: “Cannot set Draft fast preview mode in a Classic 3D composition.”

 **Type**